anshulrao/customer-segmentation/README.md

 # Customer Segmentation

 ## Data Set Information [[Link]](https://archive.ics.uci.edu/ml/datasets/Online+Retail#):
-This is a transnational data set which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.The company mainly sells unique all-occasion gifts.
+This is a transactional data set which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.The company mainly sells unique all-occasion gifts.
 Many customers of the company are wholesalers.

 ## Attribute Information:
 * __InvoiceNo__: Invoice number.
 Nominal, a 6-digit integral number uniquely assigned to each transaction.
 If this code starts with letter 'c', it indicates a cancellation.